 They are pre-established routes that allow you to explore the Inca wonder in an orderly and safe way.
 These tours are one-way, meaning that once you start, you cannot go back.
 They are designed to go through the different sectors of the archaeological complex without getting lost or interfering with the flow of other visitors.

 Let me tell you one crucial thing about Machu Picchu: there are no toilets.
 If you need to visit the restrooms during your visit, it is best to do so before entering this Inca wonder.
-You should take advantage of the restrooms that are near the entrance, right at the Machu Picchu checkpoint.
+You should take advantage of the restrooms near the entrance, right at the Machu Picchu checkpoint.
 You can use those facilities before starting your adventure in this incredible place.

-New circuits for Machu Picchu 2024!
+New circuits for Machu Picchu 2025!

 - Route 1-A: Machu Picchu Mountain Route